mmikhasenko/AlgebraPDF.jl/README.md

 ## Higher dimensions

-Function with higher dimensions expect the variable provided as a `Tuple`, i.e. `(x,y)`, otherwise, the construction and usage is analogous to the one dimensional ones.
+Function with higher dimensions expect the variable provided as a `Tuple`, i.e. `(x,y)`, otherwise, the construction and usage are analogous to the one dimensional case.
 ```julia
 @makefuntype Amazing2D(x;p) = (x[1]-p.x0)^2+(x[2]-p.y0)^2-p.R0^2
 a = Amazing2D((x0=1.1, y0=2.1, R0=0.0))